SOGeKING-NUL/SOL-Coups-100xdevs-/README.md

 </dd></dl></dd></dl></dd></dl>
 <br>

-On providing your email address and amount you want on your gift voucher, sol coups will give you an approximate value of inr you will need to send via crypto to get the voucher you want.
-The application then takes you to the next page where payment details are finalized.
+By providing your email address and the desired amount for the gift voucher, SOL Coups will calculate the approximate INR value that you need to send via crypto to receive the voucher.
+The application then directs you to the next page to finalize the payment details.

 <dl><dd><dl><dd><dl><dd>
   <div>